Smart Legal Strategies

 CEDS has compiled a database of attorneys practicing throughout the U.S. who help citizens with land use or environmental issues.
 Most of these attorneys must charge for their services.

 A number of the attorneys have asked that we not publish their contact information.
 Instead, they prefer that folks contact CEDS first.
-After learning what type of attorney you need, CEDS can then see if someone with the right expertise is listed for your area.
-To initiate the referral process, contact us at 410-654-3021 or Rklein@ceds.org.
+After learning what type of attorney you need, CEDS can then see if an attorney with the right expertise is listed for your area.
+To initiate the referral process, contact us at 410-654-3021 or Help@ceds.org.